 Fear and anxiety in cats are quite common problems.
 A range of factors can contribute, and over time it can develop into a generalized disorder.
 The root cause of fear and anxiety is often the cat’s past experiences and there are many prescription drugs that aim to treat it.
 However, many pet owners prefer to use natural remedies when possible.
 This has some cat owners wondering if CBD can do anything for their cats with anxiety.

 Actually, there are some different herbs that can produce calming effects in felines, but many pet owners are beginning to realize the potent power of cannabidiol (CBD).
 CBD makes use of the endocannabinoid system (ECS) in the body of all mammals, including cats.
 This system and its receptors are present in every major system of the body.
-CBD from plants mimics the body’s natural cannabinoids.
+CBD from plants mimic the body’s natural cannabinoids.
 Surprisingly, there are even cannabinoid receptors on cells in the amygdala which is where emotions such as fear or anxiety initiate in the brain.

 What Is Feline Fear and Anxiety?